Multi-factor modeling of chlorophyll-a in South China's subtropical reservoirs using long-term monitoring data for quantitative analysis: Introduction

 \section{Introduction}

-Aquatic ecosystems play a fundamental role in supporting life on Earth, with their structure and functioning shaped by complex interactions among key environmental factors, particularly water temperature, nutrients availability (e.g., total nitrogen (TN) and total phosphorus (TP)), and algal biomass, typically represented by chlorophyll-a.
-In recent decades, global climate change and intensified human activity have profoundly altered these ecosystems, driving more frequent extreme hydrological events, accelerating eutrophication, and contributing to widespread biodiversity loss ~\citep{PhilFong2025,Donat-PHäder2019,SusanneMenden-Deuer2025,ElisaSoana2024,ZihanZhao2025,RicardoHirata2025, HulyaBoyacioglu2024}.
+Aquatic ecosystems play a fundamental role in supporting life on Earth, with their structure and functioning shaped by complex interactions among key environmental factors, particularly water temperature, nutrient availability (e.g., total nitrogen (TN) and total phosphorus (TP)), and algal biomass, typically represented by chlorophyll-a (Chl-a).
+In recent decades, global climate change and intensified human activity have profoundly altered these ecosystems, driving more frequent extreme hydrological events, accelerating eutrophication, and contributing to widespread biodiversity loss~\citep{PhilFong2025,PriyaAK2023,Donat-PHader2019,SusanneMenden-Deuer2025,ElisaSoana2024,ZihanZhao2025,RicardoHirata2025,HulyaBoyacioglu2024}.
+In Asia, rapid urbanization and agricultural intensification have exacerbated nutrient pollution in freshwater bodies.
+Studies from South Asia, including Pakistan and Bangladesh, document severe eutrophication pressures in river basins and lakes, highlighting a regional crisis that demands locally calibrated understanding and solutions~\citep{AyazUlHaq2023, SaidMuhammad2023, CemTokatli2025, CemTokatli2023, SaidMuhammad2024}.
+Specifically, in China's subtropical regions, reservoirs are experiencing increasing frequency and intensity of algal blooms due to combined pressures of excessive nutrient loading from watersheds and rising water temperatures associated with climate change.
+Effectively managing these systems requires a quantitative understanding of how these multiple drivers interact to control phytoplankton biomass.

+A critical challenge in predicting algal dynamics lies in the non-linear and often synergistic interactions among multiple stressors, such as warming and nutrient enrichment.
+Climate change can exacerbate the impacts of nutrient pollution, altering phytoplankton community structure and bloom thresholds in ways that single-factor models fail to capture~\citep{Mpakairi2024, Latwal2024}.
 These environmental shifts underscore the urgent need to unravel the interdependencies among multiple stressors and to quantify their ecological impacts through robust, mechanistic models ~\citep{Liang2025, PengQi2025, Huang2022}.